 When properly installed, both corrugated metal and standing seam roofs are capable of handling 110 mile per hour winds and higher (that is Category 3 hurricane level).

-Some systems offer uplift protection up to 160 mph.
+Some high-end metal roofing systems can offer uplift wind protection up to 160 mph.
 Corrugated metal roofs, with their exposed fasteners, are a bit more susceptible, so an extra twist of the washer-protected screws is a good idea in wind-prone areas.

 More problematic are the things wind blows down.
 Both types of metal roofs will withstand damage from all but the largest fallen branches.

 In fact, FEMA recommends the installation of metal roofs in high-risk areas, and homeowners can realize insurance savings with a metal roof on their house.